 But with these expectations set, it is amazing how fast kids can adapt.
-With consistent practice, this initial period of discomfort will last only a couple months.
-Within six to nine months most right to left converted players are hitting the ball as hard, and often harder, than they did from the right side.
+With consistent practice, this initial period of discomfort will not last long.
+Within the first year most right to left converted players are hitting the ball as hard, and often harder, than they did from the right side.

 If the hitter is already looking like they could be a powerful slugger, then stay the course and don’t switch.
 Good power hitters are also at a premium.

-Now to speak frankly in regards to the athleticism required to be a successful slapper.
+In regards to the athleticism required to be a successful slapper.
 If the young hitter is lower on the athletic scale, taking longer to learn new athletic skills than other kids, don’t make the switch to slapping.
 The complexity of slapping and body control required may end up frustrating the athlete.
 There are better paths to softball success.
 Power hitters will take time away from hitting practice to develop the skill of slapping.

 In my books, Building the High-Level Swing, Volumes 1, 2, and 3, I describe how the less athletic hitter can be very successful, hit with power and average, and develop a love of the game.
 To summarize, they can do this by keeping mechanics simple and focus on building strength.
 Their confidence will grow and softball will be a life experience they will look back on fondly.